pietrodn/filter-bubble/slide.md

 ## Facebook is too friendly!

-Suppose that you are a Facebook user and you identify as a **liberal**.
-You have both liberals and conservatives friends.
+Suppose that you are a Facebook user and you identify as a **liberal**, and you have both liberals and conservatives friends.

 * In the News Feed, you get more posts which reflect what you like
 * You may not see conservatives' stories at all, if you interact less with your conservative friends